chris-townsend/where-next/README.md

 ### Error Page

+- A custom 404 error page has been implemented to improve the user experience in cases where the user enters an incorrect URL.
+This page provides a clear and user-friendly message, guiding the user back to the website's homepage and helping them find the information they are looking for.

 - ***404** Page Not Found* - The page you're trying to access doesn't exist.

 ![404 page display](src/docs/features/images/404-page.webp)
 ![404 return to home button](src/docs/features/images/404-button.webp)

+### Notifications

+ - React notifications have been used in the app to enhance the user experience by providing real-time feedback and alerts to the user.
+This has contributed to a better user experience as users are immediately notified of any changes or actions taken within the app, such as successful logins, errors or notifications for removing content.
+By providing these notifications, users can stay informed and engaged with the app, leading to a smoother and more seamless experience.
+Additionally, the use of notifications also adds an element of interactivity and visual appeal to the app, making it more engaging and dynamic for users.

 ***